 - All towns and cities that have hosted the Tour de France and the Tour de France Femmes avec ZWIFT at least once since the creation of these two events are eligible.

-- Four levels of labelling have been defined, according to criteria listed by experts from the French Federation of Bicycle Users (FUB) and will take into account the specific characteristics of both large cities and rural municipalities.
+- Four levels of labelling have been defined, according to criteria listed by experts from the French Federation of Bicycle Users (FUB), which take into account the specificities of both large cities and rural towns.

-- 15 March: deadline for receipt of applications
+- 15 February 2022: deadline for receipt of applications by ASO

 If you have any further questions, please contact email@example.com!